ddsnowboard/FantasyStocks/spec.md

 ###Trade-Received Page

+>Technical Note: Make sure you include the parameters for this page when you are writing the template for it.
+You should probably just have one base template for every page, and this and the Trade Page will be the same template, with the difference being made up in the data that I pass to it.

-This will be aesthetically nearly identical to the Trade Page except the "Send" button will be replaced with an "Accept" button, and next to that will be a "Counter" button, which will take you to a trade page pre-populated with the stocks that were in the trade before, along with the proper names, for you to edit and then send back.
+This will be aesthetically nearly identical to the Trade Page except the "Send" button will be replaced with an "Accept" button, and next to that will be a "Counter-Offer" button, which will take you to a trade page pre-populated with the stocks that were in the trade before, along with the proper names, for you to edit and then send back.